 Build In Automation

 Hiring new people is naturally a personal experience.
 There’s only so much you can learn on paper, and human connection is essential to the process.
-But that doesn’t mean you can’t build some automation into your recruiting and hiring process.
+But that doesn’t mean your recruitment team can’t build some automation into your recruiting and hiring process.

-Something as simple as an automated email acknowledging their application can help to keep top candidates in the loop while you work through the process.
-Consider adding the following kinds of automation to your process:
+Something as simple as an automated email acknowledging their application can help to keep top job seekers in the loop while you work through the process.

 – Design the ideal candidate experience and identify steps that can be automated.

-- Upgrade your technology or integrate new systems into your existing systems to manage the recruitment process.
+– Upgrade your technology or implement new resources into your existing systems to manage the recruitment process.

 – Maintain regular contact with your candidates.
 Long silences are one of the quickest ways to tell a candidate you’re not interested – and by the time you do reach out, they are likely to have moved on.

-- Get candidate feedback about the process.
+– Get candidate feedback about the agile recruitment process.
 If there’s something you’re missing or getting wrong, they’re the best people to tell you!

 Measure, Record, Track, Improve

-Too many companies take a haphazard approach to recruiting.
+Too many companies’ recruitment teams take a haphazard approach to recruiting talent.
 Particularly when they are forced to change their systems quickly.

-Instead of working to a system, they throw things at the proverbial wall, and hope something sticks.
+Instead of working to a system, they throw things at the proverbial wall and hope something sticks.
 That’s a costly process that does not deliver consistent results.
-To improve the process, you need to create a new system, and then analyze, improve, and update.
-As you create and improve your processes, you will need to measure, record and track results, including:
+To improve the process, you need to create a new system, and then analyze, improve, and update it.
+As you create and improve your processes, you will need to measure, record, and track results.

-- The speed and volume of candidates you are attracting with your strategy.
+– The speed and volume of candidates you are attracting with your recruiting strategy.

-- The quality and diversity of the candidates you are attracting.
+– The quality and diversity of the candidates your recruitment team is attracting.

 – The diversity of the people you hire.

-- The experience candidates and hiring team members have with the process.
+– The experience candidates and hiring team members have with the recruitment process.

 – The frequency of contact you have with candidates.

-- The time it takes to fully board and train new hires.
+– The time it takes to full board and trains new hires.

 – The retention period for new hires.